 - State of the art Pediatric Emergency Department open 24/7 and staffed by board certified Pediatric Emergency Medicine Physicians with ~40,000 visits/year

-- Call: A night float system minimizes overnight call to less than 2/month during the second and third years
+- Call: A night float system minimizes overnight call to 2 or less per month during the second and third years

 - Time Off: Average of 1 day off in 7; 3 weeks vacation per year, 1 week conference per year